ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Because dropping support for a Python version for an existing module/plugin is a breaking change, the collection:

-* SHOULD announce it under the breaking changes section in its changelog in previous versions before the support is dropped.
+* SHOULD announce it under the deprecated features section in its changelog in previous versions before the support is dropped.
 * MUST release a major version that actually drops the support.

 .. _coll_python_docs_req: